 The Red Square is the Rockefeller Center of Russia – brimming with the energy and festive spirit of Christmas in Moscow.
 At this point, stalls open really early in the morning during Christmas time and you can do anything here from taking a stroll in the snow, watching street performances, have a cup of steaming coffee and cake, or buy Christmas trinkets and souvenirs like a babushka.
-It’s also a great place for buying Moscow Christmas lights in 2019 for decorating your Christmas tree.
+It’s also a great place for buying Moscow Christmas lights for decorating your Christmas tree.

 Moscow is a truly great city and millions of tourists visit this city.
 A visit to Russia during Christmas is a great option as there are many special events taking place in the city during this time.
 Christmas in Moscow is usually a white Christmas as it snows during this time of the year.
 It is a little cold in Moscow during this time of the year but the truly special Christmas in Moscow totally makes it worth it for tourists to visit Moscow during Christmas.